scraperdev/the-scraper/README.md

 ## If you are going to skid this, at least credit me in one way or another.

+## Why am I open sourcing this?
+I don't feel like maintaining it and I want stars.

 ## General features:

 - Token extract from all messages